KartikVhonale/smilebird_wordpress/wp-content/plugins/getgenie/readme.txt

 Here are the on-demand SEO features of this best WordPress Ai SEO writing tool that comes with the Blog Wizard template:

 **[SEO Keyword analysis:](https://getgenie.ai/docs/seo-assistant/keyword-research-for-blog-posts/)**
-This SEO AI content writer has an NLP (Natural Language Processing), and powerful Ai technology for SEO Keyword research and keyword analysis options.
+This SEO Ai Content writer has an NLP (Natural Language Processing), and powerful Ai technology for SEO Keyword research and keyword analysis options.

 To enjoy its keyword analysis and SEO keyword research feature, you need to enter the keyword in the Blog Wizard template.